Do you know your ABC’s of marketing?

 1. Airbnb Uses Control Groups To Optimize Search

 Airbnb uses control groups for testing everything about their product and marketing, including search engine optimization.
-When Airbnb runs a test driving traffic to their website and towards a new landing page, they have difficulty measuring performance since each city has different levels of demand.
+When Airbnb runs a test driving traffic to their website and towards a new landing page type, they have difficulty measuring performance since each city has different levels of demand.

 When testing a new feature, comparing cities like San Francisco and New Orleans can be difficult given the sample size of each city.